 I’m Fr.
 Craig Collison, pastor here at St. Lawrence in Carroll and Holy Family in Lidderdale.
-Thanks for visiting our website and at this time of the year we wish each and every one of you a most blessed and Happy Easter as we continue to celebrate the Easter Season.
+Thanks for visiting our website and we hope your summer season is one of rest and relaxation but also one that allows you a ton of family activity, and fun following all kinds of summer events.

 Fr.
 Craig A. Collison, Pastor